SoftwareForScience/pulsar-python/docs/fourier.md

 # Fourier Transforms
 ## DFT
-The dft_slow function is a plain implementation of discrete Fourier transformation.
+The `fourier.dft_slow` function is a plain implementation of discrete Fourier transformation.

-The fft_vectorized function depends on this function.
+The `fourier.fft_vectorized` function depends on this function.

-Parameters:
+### Parameters

 | Parameter | Description |
 | --- | --- |